karthik-maddukuri/churn-model/README.md

 ## Evaluating Test Data
-* Evaluated the test model and obtained a ROC_AUC score of 0.8611.
+* Evaluated the test data and obtained a ROC_AUC score of 0.8611.